ghgemmer/yotagrabber/output/Readme.txt

-Readme.txt updated 4/8/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)
+Readme.txt updated 4/10/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)

 This folder contains the inventory for all Toyota vehicle models in the US (including Alaska, but currently excluding Hawaii).
-The inventory is obtained from the same place the Toyota Inventory search (https://www.toyota.com/search-inventory/) gets its data.
+The inventory is obtained from the same place the Toyota Inventory search website (https://www.toyota.com/search-inventory/) gets its data from (which is https://api.search-inventory.toyota.com/graphql ).
 The folder also contains the sold inventory (inventory that no longer appears in the inventory gotten from the website)

 Folder updates typically show up each day around 5am CDT, although once a week it might not show up until 1pm.
 Each model's inventory is placed in a .csv file.
 A raw  (filename <model>_Lastraw.parquet)